NIKHIL67ydv/IDMatrix/README.md

-# CivisID: National ID Registry System
+# IDMatrix: National ID Registry System

-**CivisID** is a Java-based Command Line Interface (CLI) application designed to simulate the backend workflows of a real-world national citizen registration and verification system.
+**IDMatrix** is a Java-based Command Line Interface (CLI) application designed to simulate the backend workflows of a real-world national citizen registration and verification system.
 Built with a focus on accuracy, scalability, security, data integrity, and persistent storage, it goes far beyond traditional console-based programs.

 ##  Project Overview

-While basic Java applications lose data upon exit, **CivisID ensures permanent storage** using CSV-based data files, making all records easily exportable, readable, and compatible with tools like Excel, Google Sheets, and government data platforms.
+While basic Java applications lose data upon exit, **IDMatrix ensures permanent storage** using CSV-based data files, making all records easily exportable, readable, and compatible with tools like Excel, Google Sheets, and government data platforms.

 ### Core Objectives
-CivisID is designed to help the government maintain a centralized citizen database, enabling authorities to know essential details about each citizen—such as identity, age, address, phone number, and email—ensuring consistent and accurate record-keeping across departments.
+IDMatrix is designed to help the government maintain a centralized citizen database, enabling authorities to know essential details about each citizen—such as identity, age, address, phone number, and email—ensuring consistent and accurate record-keeping across departments.

-Each citizen is assigned a unique **CivisID Number**, which is used to:
+Each citizen is assigned a unique **IDMatrix Number**, which is used to:
 * Verify the authenticity of the user.
 * Prevent duplicate registrations.
 * Ensure secure access and identity validation.